What do diplomats do?

 - Handle the preparation and facilitate the conduct of meetings and activities.

 - Attend the events of the Filipino community –founding anniversary, art exhibits, advocacies, thanksgiving, graduation, even religious occasions, and many more. (for Filipino diplomats)

-- Address the concerns of Filipino nationals in coordination with appropriate offices.
+- Address the concerns of Filipino nationals in coordination with appropriate offices and authorities.

-- Respond to the queries of foreign nationals who wish to visit/work/do business, etc. in the Philippines.
+- Respond to the queries of foreign nationals who wish to visit, work, or do business, etc. in the Philippines.

 - Establish good ties with the host country and with the international community.

 - Handle consular functions and the issuance of consular documents.

-- Do miscellaneous tasks such as answering emails, maintaining the office’s website, handling the office’s operations, managing the personnel and many other tasks.
+- Do miscellaneous tasks such as answering emails, maintaining the office’s website, handling the office’s operations, managing the personnel and many other things.

 To answer the questions I posted in my introduction, yes, diplomats are needed.
 International cooperation and coordination cannot work just by the use of technology or virtual communication alone.
 Addressing your nationals’ concerns in a foreign land cannot be merely through giving them a list of procedure to follow.
 Implementing the country’s goals require the assistance of diplomats.
 Maintaining good and friendly ties with countries require human connection.

 For diplomats without a family and wanting to have a life partner, it might be challenging to do this.
 Why?
-Despite the idea that having the opportunity to travel to several countries and meet many people would mean having a greater chance to meet a possible life partner, it is not as simple as it seems for several reasons, some of which are:
+Despite the notion that having the opportunity to travel to several countries and meet many people means having a greater chance to meet a possible life partner, it is not as simple as it seems for several reasons, some of which are:

 Please note, however, that there are exceptions.
 I have heard lovely stories of diplomats having a great family relationship despite the distance or successfully maintaining their family ties while on foreign assignments.
 Also, there are those who found love and were able to build a family despite having a busy work schedule.

 Happy weekend, everyone.
 Enjoy!

 - The contents of this blog are based on observations and not a generalization of diplomats. 😀